lfmnovaes/new-portfolio/README.md

 - [X] Make server side renderization with NextJS and host it online
 - [X] Create Dark/Light toggle
 - [ ] Add all past GitHub projects
+- [ ] Use DOMPurify to Sanitize the markup from dangerouslySetInnerHTML

 <p align="right">(<a href="#top">back to top</a>)</p>